What is pneumonia treatment?

 When should I see a specialist for pneumonia treatment?

-You should seek medical help if you have any or combination of the following symptoms:
+You may wish to seek medical help from a respiratory physician if you have any or combination of the following symptoms:

 · a persistent cough with pus-filled phlegm

 · breathing difficulties